 Because drinking is perfectly legal and socially acceptable it may sometimes be hard to recognise problem drinking – after all, you probably know many people who drink just as much as you do.
 And they don’t have a drinking problem.
 It is not just the amount or the frequency of drinking that determines whether someone has a problem.

 It is also not always about losing control over life – many people are still able to fulfil their daily responsibilities but still experience problems with alcohol.
-Some survive for years as functioning alcoholics.
-But experience shows that once a certain line has been crossed the problem gets worse and never better.
+Some survive for years as functioning drinkers, but experience shows that once a certain line has been crossed the problem gets worse and never better.

 These are some commonalities that people who drink problematically experience: